tommiecc/C-RNG/README.md

 # C-RNG
-A Pseudorandom Number Generator (PRNG) implementation in C.
+A Pseudorandom Number Generator (PRNG) implementation in Julia.